ALL THINGS ARE POSSIBLE PEST CONTROL

 They can be called at (217) 782-4674 or online by means of the Illinois Department of Public Health – Structural Pest Control Program website.
 Required for people applying Restricted Usage pesticides to produce an agricultural commodity on property they own or manage.
 Pass the 50-question personal applicator examination with a rating of 35 or more proper or the 100-question General Standards examination or Aerial General Standards test with a rating of 70 or more.

 Return the completed license application type with the proper cost to the Illinois Department of Farming.
-The charge for a 3-year private applicator’s license is $30 An applicator is the individual( s) in an organization who has the duty for all pesticide buying, storage, dealing with, and use.
+The charge for a 3-year private applicator’s license is $30 An applicator is an individual( s) in an organization who has the duty for all pesticide buying, storage, dealing with, and use.
 Each company must have at least someone certified as an applicator at each center location.

 An applicator is generally an owner, a manager, or a supervisor.
 An applicator may utilize pesticides or supervise the use of pesticides by that individual’s licensed operators.
 Pass the 100-question General Standards test or Aerial General Standards examination with a score of 70 or more.
-Pass one or more 50-question Classification exam with a rating of 35 or more correct.
+Pass one or more 50-question Classification exams with a rating of 35 or more correct.

 Enjoy the mail for your license application.
 Return the completed license application with the appropriate charge to the Illinois Department of Agriculture.
 The cost for a 3-year commercial applicator’s license is $180.
 In addition to the license cost, business applicators need to offer a certificate of insurance with correct coverage.